All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Verbal Tic: Dosun has a whole lot of them, all of them depending on how strong he's feeling at the moment, complete with more emphatic and louder deliveries.
 "Fosun" (when aged by the E.S) → Pikon → Kotsun → Potsun → Posun → Tosun → Dosun (normal level) → Dokan → Bokan → Zugan → Bagon → Gyaban → Gogyan → Dogyan → Bagyan → Gadon → Megagon — Dubagegagon — zugragugon — byorikogon.
 For the most part, they're onomatopoeia for crashing noises such as thuds and explosions in Japanese, with the upper echelon of power being gibberish for the most part.

-"Noble of the Fish-Man District" Zeo
+"Aristocrat of the Fish-man District" Zeo

 Voiced by: Shintaro Asanuma (JP), Nazeeh Tarsha (EN)